Entanglement transfer during quantum frequency conversion in gas-filled hollow-core fibers: Introduction

 Despite the great potential of ARF-based molecular modulation for quantum transduction~\cite{Tyumenev2022}, it still remains unclear whether intrinsic quantum properties such as entanglement can be transferred with high fidelity from the original to the target states during the conversion process, a question that cannot be answered using the widely-employed Maxwell-Bloch formalism~\cite{Raymer1985, Raymer1990}.
 The main reason is its classical treatment of the light fields, although it has been applied to the modelling of certain quantum optical phenomena like photon absorption and emission in weakly-excited atomic clouds~\cite{Svidzinsky2015}.
-Therefore, apart from some recent efforts in this direction~\cite{Wang2023}, a rigorous and accurate description of quantum light-quantum matter interactions in ARF-based frequency conversion down to single-photon limit has, to our best knowledge, so far remained elusive.
+Recent efforts in this direction have provided further insights on the changes in photonic correlations after frequency conversion~\cite{Wang2023}.
+Nevertheless, a more detailed description of the internal quantum light-quantum matter interactions down to single-photon limit has, to our best knowledge, so far not been adapted to molecular modulation-based frequency conversion in ARFs.

-In this Letter, we present a quantum Hamiltonian able to describe both the coherence buildup in a molecular gas through SRS, as well as the subsequent thresholdless frequency-conversion process at the single-photon level.
-In particular, considering the experimental scenario reported in Ref.~\cite{Tyumenev2022}, we are able to characterize the state of the molecules and predict a complete transfer of entanglement between one of the modes of a Bell state and its corresponding frequency-converted counterpart.
-Our model can be applied to both confined and free-space geometries and reduces to the semiclassical Maxwell-Bloch formalism~\cite{Raymer1990} for strong light fields.
-We expect this general theoretical framework to aid the design, optimization and interpretation of future experiments in light-based quantum technologies using ARFs and their subsequent applications.
+In this Letter, we describe both the preparation of the molecular state through SRS, as well as the subsequent thresholdless frequency-conversion process at the single-photon level by employing a quantum Hamiltonian model that allows us to study the behavior of entanglement during molecular modulation.
+In particular, considering the experimental scenario reported in Ref.~\onlinecite{Tyumenev2022}, we are able to characterize the state of the molecules and predict a complete transfer of entanglement between one of the frequencies of a Bell state and its corresponding frequency-converted counterpart.
+Our results may aid the design, optimization and interpretation of future experiments in light-based quantum technologies using ARFs and their subsequent applications.